donatoaz/ViPER4Android/README.md

 Uses ViPER4Android 2.5.0.4 driver and **includes** Viper4Android app, so you don't have to install anything.

 **WARNING**: Since V4A app is systemlessly installed into /system/priv-app (just to stop your ROM from killing V4A too often), this module is possibly incompatible with AppSystemizer and similar modules and may cause undesirable/unpredictable behaviour when installed in conjuction with it.
 Be aware of this.
 If you want to use this module without provided app, edit updater-script manually or open an issue here/contact me on XDA to make flashable module without provided app.

+## Requirements
+* Android 5.0+ with fully functional Magisk installation,
+* **No other sound mods installed** - if you have any, remove them before this module is installed,
+* ARM/ARM64, x86 or x86_64 device with NEON support.

 ## Compatibility
 * Android 5.0 - Android 7.1.2